Ernest Malinowski: Move to Peru

 In 1852, he signed a six-year contract to work as a government engineer in Lima, Peru.
 Together with two French engineers (Emil Chevalier and Charles Fraguette), he set off on a journey to Peru, where he arrived on 30 December 1852.
 After arriving in the capital, he took part in the creation of a new technical organization, Comisión Central de Ingenieros Civiles, and the first Peruvian technical school, Escuela Central de Ingenieros Civiles.
 Difficulties in maintaining and expanding the school quickly arose and Ernest Malinowski withdrew from cooperation in the field of education.
 Then he implemented several minor construction and road projects.
 In 1856, he took part in the work of the commission evaluating the project of extension and modernization of Casa de Moneda in Lima, i.e. the state mint.
 In addition, he published a short study on monetary topics and developed the so-called gold etalon, i.e. the metal content in the coin.
 He designed (1858) and supervised the paving of streets and squares in Arequipa as part of the comprehensive reconstruction of the city after the war.
-He supervised the modernization works of the Izacuchaca stone bridge.
+He supervised the modernization works of the Izcuchaca stone bridge.

 After returning to Lima at the end of 1858, he extended his contract with the Peruvian government for another three years.
-In 1859, together with Mario Alleon and Gerrit Backus, he designed the 74 km Pisco-Ica railway line, and in 1864, with Stephen Crosby and D. N. Paddison, he designed the Chimbote to Huaraz railway line, almost 277 km long, with a difference of over 3,000 km. meters.
+In 1859, together with Mario Alleon and Gerrit S. Backus, he designed the 74 km Pisco-Ica railway line, and in 1864, with Stephen Crosby and D. N. Paddison, he designed the Chimbote to Huaraz railway line, almost 277 km long, with a difference of over 3,000 km. meters.
 Ernest Malinowski supervised the construction of this line from 1869.
 Due to financial problems, the project was carried out only on a distance of 136 km.
 During the armed conflict with Spain in 1866, Ernest Malinowski was appointed chief engineer in the port of Callao near Lima, where, together with Felipe Aranciba and José Cornelio Borda, he prepared a project to fortify the port.
 He took part in the defense of the port, fighting on the ramparts of the Santa Rosa fort.
 In defense of the port, he applied many innovative engineering solutions.
-M. in.
 He had armored large-caliber guns from the surplus after the American Civil War and placed them on railway platforms so that they could easily change their position.
 This significantly increased the mobility of artillery and gave the opponent the impression that the defense had more guns than in reality.
 In recognition of his services, he received a diploma, a medal and honorary citizenship of Peru.